 Antoku surveyed the scene around him.
 One thousand ships made up the Heike fleet, and each bore samurai trained for battle.
 But across the waves, approaching as one with the oncoming storm, were three thousand ships of the Genji.
 Antoku turned, his very small hands clutching the dove-grey robe that denoted his status, his long black hair moving in the damp wind.
 Behind him was the nun of the second order, who approached him and wrapped his small body in her own flowing robe.
-"Grandmother, where are you taking me?" asked the Emperor, to which she replied, "There is another kingdom, beneath the waves . . ."And clutching the boy - for the Emperor was but nine years old to her breast, she disappeared over the side of the ship, taking with her the last hope of the House of Taira.
+"Grandmother, where are you taking me?" asked the Emperor, to which she replied, "There is another kingdom, beneath the waves . . .
+"And clutching the boy - for the Emperor was but nine years old to her breast, she disappeared over the side of the ship, taking with her the last hope of the House of Taira.
 The subsequent massacre of the Heike was both quick and brutal.
 None of the samurai survived, and only a few of the wives and consorts were allowed to live, claimed as spoils of battle by the victorious Genji.
 The war was over.
 The Heike were no more, and the Genji would rule Japan forever.

-HE ABOVE STORY IS TRUE.
-There was indeed a large-scale naval encounter in the small bay called Dan-no-ura, southern Inland Sea of Japan, in the spring of 1185 (in some references March, in others April), and the outcome of the battle was a decisive victory for the Genji.
-More important, though, than establishing the Genji as the ruling party, the battle marked the end of the Age of Courtiers in Japan (A.D.
-710-1185), with power transferring from the court aristocracy to the warrior class, and ushering in the age of the military leaders, or shoguns.
-Called by historians the period of Medieval and Feudal Japan, the shogunate was to last until 1868.
-History tells us, through several extant versions of the Heike monogatori (story of the Heike), that the Genji arrived in a storm and therefore surprised the Heike, that the Emperor Antoku was only nine, that he (or at least his guardian) chose death over defeat, and that those loyal Heike samurai not choosing death by their own hands were thrown into the sea by the conquerors.
-The events are not difficult to believe; it is the nature of man to war.
-But the tale has generated other stories that are not true, and they are the subject of this essay.
+bay called Dan-no-ura, southern Inland Sea of Jacarried softly across the waters in the small inlet named pan, in the spring of 1185 (in some references Dan-no-ura.
+The Emperor Antoku looked out from his March, in others April), and the outcome of the flagship across the sea and knew that his death, and the battle was a decisive victory for the Genji.
+More death of his people, was approaching from the east.
+For important, though, than establishing the Genji as nearly fifty years now the struggle had raged between the ruling party, the battle marked the end of the his people, the Heike or House of Taira, and the warriors Age of Courtiers in Japan (A.D.
+710-1185), with known as the Genji, or Miyamoto Clan, from the eastpower transferring from the court aristocracy to the ern provinces.
+At stake was nothing less than total conwarrior class, and ushering in the age of the military trol of the world as they knew it. leaders, or shoguns.
+Called by historians the period Antoku no longer held out any hope for surof Medieval and Feudal Japan, the shogunate was vival.
+All omens had been wrong.
+The previous day had to last until 1868.
+History tells us, through several seen an enormous school of dolphin approaching his flagextant versions of the Heike monogatori (story of the ship, marked by grey banners with the stylized butterfly Heike), that the Genji arrived in a storm and therelogo of the House of Taira.
+The Royal Diviner had been fore surprised the Heike, that the Emperor Antoku requested.
+His prediction: that if the school of dolphin was only nine, that he (or at least his guardian) divided and went around the ship, the Heike would chose death over defeat, and that those loyal Heike survive, but if they dived beneath the waves, so too samurai not choosing death by their own hands would the Heike warriors go down in defeat. were thrown into the sea by the conquerors.
+The The dolphin had dived before even reaching events are not difficult to believe; it is the nature of man to war.
+But the tale has generated other stories